 So, how do you choose the right awning for you?
 That’s where the Practical Caravan Awards 2024 come in.
-We’ve used our decades of collective experience to pick out the standout caravan awning on the market for the 2024 season, as well as revealing our other top choices.
-We also share the products that made the shortlist last year as well, although if you’re looking specifically for an air awning, be sure to check out our best caravan air awning guide too.
+We’ve used our decades of collective experience to share our pick of the standout caravan awning on the market for the 2024 season.
+As well as that, we’re also revealing our other top choices on the market, featuring brands such as Isabella, Westfield and Sunn Camp.

 Practical Caravan is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more